wsharp07/thesharptraveler.com/thesharptraveler.com/content/en/blog/2023/packing/index.md

 1. Macbook Pro 16 inch
 2. Anker PowerCore Slim 10K
-3. Magsafe Charger
+3. MagSafe Charger
-4. International European Travel Plug Adapter
+4. (2) International Travel Plug Adapter
+5. Various cables for connectivity and charging

 ### Documentation

-1. Passport in case with Airtag
+1. Passport in a case with Airtag
-2. Photo copies of drivers license and passport
+2. Photocopies of driver's license and passport

 ### Misc